benchmark-action/github-action-benchmark/README.md

 - [pytest-benchmark][] for Python projects with [pytest][]
 - [Google Benchmark Framework][google-benchmark] for C++ projects
 - [Catch2][catch2] for C++ projects
-- Custom benchmarks either 'ascending' or 'descending'
+- Custom benchmarks either 'bigger-is-better' or 'smaller-is-better'

 Multiple languages in the same repository are supported for polyglot projects.